wp-plugins/smartpost-templates/readme.txt

 == Changelog ==

+= 2.3.1 =
+* Fixed a bug where older versions of required_once() could not resolve relative paths properly
+* Fixed bug with exif_read_data() being called on incompatible file formats
+* Added extra check for update script from 2.x to 2.3+
+* Fixed a bug where updating from v2.2->2.3 would break component icons,
+* Moved away from hard-coding component icons
+* Updated content component, not using nicEditor  anymore
+* Updated gallery and photo components to reflect use of magnific-popup
+* Removed jQuery UI css - moved over to using thickbox for new template form

 = 2.3 =
 * Fixed a shortcode bug where SmartPost would strip all shortcodes from a post
 * Added new shortcode called [sp-components] that wraps around all [sp_components] shortcodes